ebarbudo/MappingSPSCGRA/README.md

 The inputs are a couple of specification files (application and hardware).
-The software tool consists of a parser, a set of mapping algorithms, a random graph generator, a performance evaluation and a configuration context generator.
+The software tool consists of a parser, a set of mapping algorithms, a random graph generator, a performance evaluation, and a configuration context generator.

 ## Specification Files

-The inputs of the tool are a couple of specification file.
+The inputs of the tool are a couple of specification files.
 Some examples of these files are in the folder configfiles/.

 General specifications for the files:
 * All comments should start with #
 * Each line should finish with a ;
+* White spaces are not considered

 ### Application specification file

-An example of a specification file is showed in the following figure
+An example of a specification file is showed in the following figure.

 ![specificationfileapplication](https://user-images.githubusercontent.com/35706145/117912046-655e6d80-b2a4-11eb-8fdf-42699c0634ca.png)

-In this simple example the application consists of a sensor, an actuator and a task, all conected in a pipeline.
-There is no limit to the number of tasks, parameters, or number of output edges.
-The name of the task should be without spaces and one single word that could contain letters, number or special characters.
+In this simple example, the application consists of a sensor, an actuator, and a task connected in a pipeline.
+There is no limit to the number of tasks, parameters, or the number of output edges.
+The task's name should be without spaces and one single word that could contain letters, numbers, or special characters.

 ### Hardware specification file

-An example of a specification file is showed in the following figure
+An example of a specification file is showed in the following figure.

 ![specificationfilehardware](https://user-images.githubusercontent.com/35706145/117912704-94291380-b2a5-11eb-8b78-14ae32e1898b.png)

-The specification file is divided into three sections: configuration functions and parameters, latency functions (input and computing latencies) and hardware resources description.
+The specification file is divided into three sections: configuration functions and parameters, latency functions (input and computing latencies), and hardware resources description.

 #### Configuration functions